for their percentage? can they enhance or hinder your career and creativity? agents

 lucky as galleries were very interested in her work and commissioned her to

 create pieces, for them.
-Other galleries would then hire he
+Other galleries would then hire her work to display in their

 galleries.
 This she says is an excellent way to circulate her work and make